What should you wear to your Engagement Session?

-- Fluorescent Colors: Fluorescent colors (such as bright orange or anything resembling a highlighter) tend to color cast on faces, necks and hair.
-When the shirt is so bright, it often also changes the color of the person standing next to them.
+- Fluorescent colors (such as bright orange or anything resembling a highlighter) tend to color cast on faces, necks, and hair.
+Unfortunately, when the shirt is so bright, it often also changes the color of the person standing next to them.

-- Bring snacks and water if it’s going to be a hot or a lot of walking – the worst thing to happens is someone gets hangry or faint.
-Dog treats for the fur babies is always a must too – oh and poop bags!
+- Bring snacks and water if it’s going to be hot or a lot of walking – the worst thing to happens is someone gets hangry or faint.
+But, of course, dog treats for the fur babies are always a must, too – oh, and poop bags!

 - Be prepared to have a ton of fun – we will dance and laugh till you cry!

-Never hesitate to ask your photographer for inspiration and ideas, we are hear to help make your photography experience amazing!
+Never hesitate to ask your photographer for inspiration and ideas.
+We are here to help make your photography experience amazing!